top of page

 pbs_kids_logos.png

-I've received many questions over the years about the history of Public Radio/TV station WILL-AM/FM/TV.
-Without getting into a deep dive of research on the University of Illinois broadcast stations, I hope I can answer everyone's questions and curiosity by supplying a link to an online story supplied by Illinois Newsroom in January of 2022.
+Over the years, I've received many questions about the history of public radio/TV stations, such as WILL-AM/FM/TV.
+Without deep diving into research on the University of Illinois broadcast stations, I hope to answer everyone's questions and curiosity by supplying a link to an online story supplied by Illinois Newsroom in January of 2022.

-Evidently, a bill introduced in the Illinois Legislature by Republican Frank Stansky from Savanna passed the house and would be debated before a Senate committee during hearings.
+I'm against it" stance.
+While researching commercial TV stations years ago, I came across the story from one of the local newspapers, the Urbana Courier.
+It was the follow-up story that was published on June 8, 1953.
+A bill introduced in the Illinois Legislature by Republican Frank Stansky from Savanna passed the House and will be debated before a Senate committee during hearings.
 This bill would prohibit the University of Illinois from operating a television station.

-I did see another story that described the bill along with comments from its sponsors, that expressed concern that the TV station would broadcast programs that would present a liberal viewpoint.
+I did see another story that described the bill and comments from its sponsors (Republicans) expressing concern that the TV station would broadcast programs presenting a liberal viewpoint.

-This article includes a resolution from the board of directors of the University of Illinois Alumni Association, that would instruct its officers "to use what means they deem wise to oppose" the bill before the state legislature.
+This article includes a resolution from the University of Illinois Alumni Association's board of directors instructing its officers "to use whatever means they deem wise to oppose" the bill before the state legislature.

-To see more about the history of WILL-AM/FM/TV and the original article from the Illinois Newsroom click here.
+Click here to learn more about the history of WILL-AM/FM/TV and read the original article from the Illinois Newsroom.
 As I find additional information on WILL-TV, I'll include it here with future updates.

 To see the technical aspects of WILL-TV, click here.